 CAISO’s consent prior to assignment.
 The CAISO Consent to Assignment template will be provided upon written request.
 This request may be made by contacting RegulatoryContracts@caiso.com.

 Written confirmation from the Participating TO that the intended Assignee meets the credit-worthiness requirements to fulfill any financial obligations that may be assumed under the assignment.
 The credit of the Assignee must be greater than or equal to the credit of the Assignor at the time the obligation was originally granted.
 For information regarding the credit-worthiness requirements, please contact the Participating TO’s Project Manager.
-Email conformation from the Participating TO will be sufficient to meet this requirement.
+Email confirmation from the Participating TO will be sufficient to meet this requirement.

 A fully executed Assignment Agreement or Assignment and Assumption Agreement between the Assignee and Assignor to confirm the transfer and effective date.
 The CAISO does not have a required format for an Assignment Agreement or Assignment and Assumption Agreement.
 The form and content of the agreement is at the discretion of the Assignee and Assignor; however, the final agreement must contain the following information: